Mole Removal Adelaide

-Atypical Mole – these moles are bigger than normal moles and they have irregular shapes and various colors like brown, tan, pink or red.
+Atypical Mole – these moles are bigger than normal moles and they have irregular shapes and various colours like brown, tan, pink or red.
 Atypical moles are also known as “dysplastic nevi.”
-People who develop these precancerous moles have a greater chance of developing melanoma and should frequently see dermatologists to consider mole removal.
+People who develop these precancerous moles have a greater chance of developing melanoma and should frequently see a dermatologist to consider mole removal.

 Removal of Moles

 There are many different ways to remove a mole depending on what type of mole it is.
 While some moles are precancerous, most are benign.
 But it is very important to know that some moles can develop into a skin cancer called melanoma.
 This can occur near or inside an existing mole.
 Melanoma is the deadliest type of skin cancer and people with many moles tend to have an increased risk of skin cancer.
 Mole removal should only be performed by a doctor that is qualified in skin cancer.
 About 1 in 70 people in their lifetime will develop a melanoma.
 The methods of mole removal we offer include: